Immanuel-C/ILog/docs/src/frontPage.md

 ILog is a library that makes logging and assertion quick and easy.
 ILog is a simple library that is beginner friendly.

+Also note that if your compiler doesn't automatically define ```NDEBUG``` when compiling with optomization on, please define this as ILog depeneds on this define to know when you are not compiling in debug mode.

 Code example:
 ```c
 #include <ILog.h>